simonnickel/snap-style/README.md

 [documentation]: https://swiftpackageindex.com/simonnickel/snap-style/main/documentation/snapstyle
 [documentation badge]: https://img.shields.io/badge/Documentation-DocC-blue

-// TODO: Update feature set, namings, how to use and list of components

 ## Motivation

-Consistency in look and feel is important.
-Especially for a growing app project, when you decide to tweak a few attributes or need adjustments to fit platform changes or design trends.
-Goal of SnapTheme is to define visual attributes in a single place, to allow: A consistent UI with simple adjustments and quick experiments, but strong maintainability.
+Consistency in look and feel is important, especially for a growing app project.
+Goal of SnapStyle is to define any visual attribute in a single place.
+Create a consistent UI with simple adjustments and quick experiments, but strong maintainability.
+Tweak a few attributes or adjust components to fit platform changes just once and have the whole app updated.

 Instead of defining design attributes all over the place, you register a semantic key, assign a definition and use it in your SwiftUI views.
-You can also define multiple Themes to let the user choose it's favorite.
+Definitions can be overwritten in the View hierarchy to allow different styles and support user customisation like Themes or Accent color selection.

 Comes with:

-Base attributes (Color, Font, Icon, Number) and composed attributes (Surface, Background, TextSurface).
+ - Base attributes (Surface, Font, Icon, Number, Shape, Padding) and composed attributes (Composition, Accent, Components).
-A preset of common semantic definitions for these attributes (e.g. .textTitle, .textSubtitle) with platform specific default values.
+ - A preset of common semantic definitions for these attributes, with platform specific default values.
-ViewModifier to apply them to your views.
+ - ViewModifier to apply them to your views.
-Wrapper of stock SwiftUI views to set attributes from Style definitions (e.g. ThemeVStack(spacing:)).
+ - Wrapper of stock SwiftUI views to set attributes from Style definitions (e.g. StyleStack(spacing:)).
-Convenience views for common layout and style tasks (e.g. ThemeScreen, ThemeElement).
+ - Convenience views for common layout and style tasks (e.g. StyleScreen, StyleElement).
-The Theme is injected in the Environment to be available to ViewModifier and Views.
+ - Configuration and Context is provided via Environment to access and configure definitions.

 Fonts and Numbers are scaled by DynamicType by default.
 This brings some additional benefits:

 UI sizes (paddings, spacings, ...) defined by the Theme will scale with DynamicType.
-By adjusting the Themes scale factor, the whole UI can be zoomed by a simple value change.
+By adjusting the configurations scale factor, the whole UI can be zoomed by a simple value change.

 ## Setup

+// TODO package: Setup
 Steps to setup the package ...